 For a full room: Choose the least noticeable corner and start there in case your pattern does not match up perfectly at the final seam.
 Work from left to right when possible until the room is complete.

-Keep in mind that our wallpaper is designed with an overlap of 0.5"-0.75" on the right edge of each panel.
-This allows you to accurately place the new panel and create an easy application of all your panels.
+Keep in mind that our wallpaper is designed with an overlap of approximately 1/2 inch on the right edge of each panel.
+This allows you to accurately place the new panel on top of the adjacent panel's vertical edge for an easier wallpaper application.

 3. Draw a Straight Line

-Now that you've selected your starting point, use a level and a pencil to draw a straight line running vertically (up and down) about 23.5" or 24" from your starting point.
-(Choose 24" if you don't have a lot of extra width to work with and have just enough panels to cover your space.
-Choose 23.5" if you have a little more wiggle room.)
-This will guide you as you place your first panel and will ensure a straight installation.
+Now that you've selected your starting point, use a level and a pencil to draw a straight line running vertically (up and down) about 23 - 24 inches from your starting point.
+(Note: Choose 24 inches if you don't have a lot of extra width to work with and have just enough panels to cover your space.
+Choose 23 inches if you have a little more wiggle room.)
+This line will guide you as you place your first panel and will ensure a straight installation.

-Example: If starting in the left corner, use a level to draw a vertical line 23.5" to the right of your starting point.
+Example: If starting in the left corner, use a level to draw a vertical line 23 inches to the right of your starting point.

 4. Install Your First Panel